 While we could find amazing things at every resort to add to the Free list, Wilderness Lodge definitely gives us the most bang for our buck.
-And we added resort hopping on this list too, so you can get your fill of all the Disney resort magic during your stay.
+It’s one of our favorite places to Disney Resort Hop during the day.
+And if you have the time head to Fort Wilderness Resort and Campgrounds too.

 Walk the Trails at Disney

 Walt Disney World has trails everywhere.
 We mostly like the paths that are lazy but still make us feel like we’re going somewhere.
-Here’s the paths we like best.
+Here are the paths we like best.
 And we’ll be sure to add to the list as we find them.

-- Wilderness Lodge to Fort Wilderness Trail: This is a 2.5 mile trail that connects Wilderness Lodge and the Fort Wilderness Campgrounds.
+This is a 2.5-mile trail that connects Wilderness Lodge and the Fort Wilderness Campgrounds.
 Perfect for a morning or evening hike, this trail goes through the woods- so we’d also recommend it on super hot days when you just need a shady path at Disney.

-- Hollywood Studios to Epcot: This path connects the two Disney Parks, but also brings you right through the Boardwalk Area of Disney.
-Allowing for a riverside stroll past the Swan and Dolphin Hotels, through 1920’s Atlantic City themed boardwalk and up to Epcot’s International Gateway.
+This path from Hollywood Studios to Epcot connects the two Disney Parks but also brings you right through the Boardwalk Area of Disney.
+Allowing for a riverside stroll past the Swan and Dolphin Hotels, through 1920s Atlantic City themed boardwalk, and up to Epcot’s International Gateway.

-- Grand Floridian to The Polynesian: Connecting the two resorts with several little beaches, we love grabbing a coffee at Gasparilla Grill and taking a stroll over to The Polynesian.
+Connecting the two resorts with several little beaches, the path from the Polynesian to the Grand Floridian means you can avoid the monorail!
+We love grabbing a coffee at Gasparilla Grill and taking a stroll over to The Polynesian.
 Perfect for some window shopping, toes in the sand, and a dole whip after lunch.
 Both resorts offer great views of the Electrical Water Pageant on the lagoon.
 So if you time your walk in the evening, you’ll be able to see the parade from the path.

 Take a Free Tour